93

 boxes in the chart below:

-(Set of things that
+(Set of things that could be referred

 to using a particular predicate)